 and embrace the digital transformation with Eurotux.

-Ransomware is a type of malicious software (malware) that impedes users from accessing the infected devices or files unless a ransom is paid.
+Ransomware is a type of malicious software (malware) that blocks users from accessing the infected devices or files unless a ransom is paid.

 It affects personal computers (desktops, laptops), servers, and other devices, such as tablets and smartphones.
 Although most infections affect Windows systems, there are several versions that affect macOS, iOS, Linux, and Android systems.

 A ransomware attack consists of three phases: infection, hijack, and extorsion.
 When successful, it is fast, lasting only a few minutes from the start of the infection until the loss of access to the system/files and consequent ransom request.

 CryptoLocker, TorrentLocker, CryptoWall, Fusob, UltraCrypter, and Locky are a few of the most well-known names of ransomware.